JavierLuna/data-labs/module-2/visualizing-real-world-data-project/your-code/README.md

   - Answer 3
 - Which movie was the one it make more money that year.
   - Answer 4
-- Which of the 4 most famous Directors was the most profitable.
+- Which of this 6 Director has better numbers over all (James Cameron, Martin Scorsese, Quentin Tarantino, Mel Gibson, Ridley Scott, Steven Spielberg), we can make a plot barchart to check the numbers.
   - Answer 5
 - Finally we have an interactive graph where you can see the distribution of Movies by Revenue and MetaScore filtered by Year.
   - Answer 6